 We have opened the Vicarage on several occasions for “Open Houses”, and it has been lovely seeing people from both churches in conversation.
 A handful from here came to St Edmund’s Christmas Market, but there is very little movement across the A38 (although more for joint services than there has been).
 Julie started a Book Group at the Vicarage which has been well received, with people from both churches, and I am going to leave the ministry and start running Railway Films as a profession – 45 the first week, 76 the second time!
 Very satisfying.

-We have fewer baptisms here than at Allestree, but I think that will pick up as I get more known around the village and school.
-Interestingly we have baptised three adults (all people who had been asked to be Godparents and yet hadn’t been baptised themselves).
-All were very grateful and said how welcomed they felt, but it hasn’t led to any long term commitment – so far.
+Baptisms – most AL ones take place at 11.30 once a month, and we have had a steady flow.
+There are fewer at DA, but interestingly we have baptised three adults (all people who had been asked to be Godparents and yet hadn’t been baptised themselves.
+All were very grateful and said how welcomed they felt, but it hasn’t led to any long term commitment – so far).
 I have visited all families beforehand, and been in touch afterwards.
 Several families came at Christmas.

-Weddings – I have done 10 since I arrived, more at Allestree than here, and we have 13 in the diary for 2017 – five are here.
-We have six for 2018 – all here!
-Some are simply people with receptions at West Mill, who want a church to be married in – we are glad to say “yes”, and it is lovely to welcome them (both on Sundays on the day).
+Weddings – I have done 10 since I arrived, and we have 13 in the diary for 2017.
+Most are AL, but we are getting more at DA (often people having their reception at West Mill).
+We are glad to say “yes”, and it is lovely to welcome them (both on Sundays on the day).
 We do see some afterwards, but most live away.

-Funerals – I have done 21 since I arrived, and we’re continuing at a rate of two a week.
-They are usually in Allestree, and all are quite demanding (half of them have been people who have played a major part in the life of St Edmund’s).
+Funerals – 21 since I arrived, and continuing at a rate of two a week.
+They are usually church (usually AL) followed by Crem, and all are quite demanding (half of them have been people who have played a major part in the life of St Edmund’s).
 The admin side is also somewhat overwhelming.
-Good relations have been built up with the Coop and with Wathalls, and the Coop asked St Edmund’s to host their annual remembrance service – this filled the church and was much appreciated.
+Good relations have been built up with the Coop and with Wathalls, and the Coop asked us to host their annual remembrance service – this filled the church and was much appreciated.

 There is a huge pastoral demand which we are just about meeting, but it a strain.
 I spent last Thursday afternoon in the Royal Derby, and got home to messages about two more people.
 I have a list of people I haven’t got to see yet – I always feel as if I am failing.
 I know I don’t do it alone, and I am grateful to so many others.